cometbft/cometbft/docs/references/config/priv_validator_state.json.md

 | **Possible values** | &gt;= 0 |

 ## step
-Set to the last step that was signed.
+Set to the last round step that was signed.

 | Value type          | integer |
 |:--------------------|:--------|
 | **Possible values** | &gt;= 0 |

 ## signature
-The last signature provided.
+The last signature produced.
 This was provided at the above [height/round/step](#height).

 | Value type          | string               |
 |:--------------------|:---------------------|